COVID-19 pandemic in Kiribati: 2020

-September 2020

-On 10 September, the government announced it will keep the borders closed until the end of the year to keep the country free of the virus.
-Some exceptions will be made, including repatriations, humanitarian flights and the transport of essential supplies into the country.
-A group of 20 I-Kiribati people in the Marshall Islands are the first set to be repatriated.
+On 10 September, the government announced it woul keep the borders closed until the end of the year to keep the country free of the virus.
+Some exceptions would be made, including repatriations, humanitarian flights and the transport of essential supplies into the country.
+A group of 20 I-Kiribati people in the Marshall Islands were the first set to be repatriated.

-November 2020

 On 19 November, the government repatriated 62 citizens, who had been stranded abroad since February, on a chartered Fiji Airways flight.
-Upon arrival, residents must go through a 14-day mandatory quarantine at Bikenibeu, Tarawa.
+Upon arrival, residents underwent a mandatory 14-day quarantine at Bikenibeu, Tarawa.

-May 2021
+2021

-By 15 May 2021, Kiribati repatriated 1,400 I-Kiribati stranded abroad without import any positive cases.
-The pandemic has led to the loss of I-Kiribati seafarers' jobs because of the requirement to present a negative PCR test to return to work, and a lack of a machine to perform tests in Kiribati.

-On 18 May 2021, I-Kiribati president Taneti Maamau announced the first positive case, a local seafarer returning from Papua New Guinea on a ship quarantined in Betio port.
+By 15 May 2021, Kiribati had repatriated 1,400 I-Kiribati stranded abroad without importing any positive cases.
+The pandemic led to the loss of I-Kiribati seafarers' jobs because of the requirement to present a negative PCR test to return to work, and a lack of a machine to perform tests in Kiribati.
+On 18 May 2021, President Taneti Maamau announced the first positive case, a local seafarer returning from Papua New Guinea on a ship quarantined in Betio port.
 Two days later, a second positive case was detected on the same ship.
 The same day, a curfew was imposed.
 On 25 May, the repatriation program was suspended to deal with positive cases.
-Minister of Health, Dr Tinte Itinteang, reported that a second I-Kiribati fisherman has been identified and has recovered.
+Minister of Health, Dr. Tinte Itinteang, reported that a second I-Kiribati fisherman had been identified and had recovered.